Frequently Asked Questions

 Starting below are the questions we are frequently asked.
 Simply select the question and you will see our answer.
 If you have any question that is not answered here, please send us your question by using our contact form below.

-Healthcare Plan Question
+Community Healthcare Cooperative Question

 Please click on the question you have to get your answer

 HomePort was formed in 2004 to fundamentally change the mortgage marketplace.
 The innovative force behind HomePort is Mr. John Pembroke.
 Together with a team of experienced mortgage executives, HomePort revolutionized how consumers searched for and acquired mortgages.
 HomePort developed one of the first on-line mortgage exchanges.
 Having lenders "bid the consumer", Lending Tree, fundamentally changed how consumers could acquire mortgages.